akeneo/pim-helpcenter/content/md/productivity/manage-your-rules.md

 # Overview

 A rule allows you to automatically enrich some of your product information.
 It relies on automatic actions based on conditions.
-A rule is composed by one or several conditions, that allow you to filter products/product models, and then one or several actions to update these products/product models.
+A rule is composed of one or several conditions, that allow you to filter products/product models, and then one or several actions to update these products/product models.
 For more details, please refer to [the dedicated article](get-started-with-the-rules-engine.html).

 To create a rule, two choices.
 Either you create it via the UI, or via a YML import job.